-answer, as well as specific areas to focus on.
-In the first part of the tutorial, counsel would have sixty minutes to present a history of climate science.
-In the second half, counsel would have an additional sixty minutes to present the "best science now available" on global warming, glacier melt, sea rise, and coastal flooding.
+answer, as well as specific areas to focus on.43 In the first part of the tutorial, counsel would have sixty minutes to present a history of climate science.44 In the second half, counsel would have an additional sixty minutes to present the "best science now available" on global warming, glacier melt, sea rise, and coastal flooding.45

-During the tutorial, which took place on March 21, 2018, both the plaintiffs and defendants acknowledged the role that fossil fuels play in climate change.
-He are since the mid-twentieth century is extremely likely due to human activities.
-Human activities.
-Human activities and the role that fossil fuels have played in creating the problem, the defendants also stressed the global nature of climate change, highlighting the effects of carbon dioxide emissions in countries like China and India.
-The defendants also argued that uncertainty about the connection between human activity and climate change dominated scientific thinking in the field until at least the 1960s.
-He are that fossil fuels have played in creating the problem, the defendants also argued that uncertainty about the connection between human activity and climate change dominated scientific thinking in the field until at least the 1960s.
+During the tutorial, which took place on March 21, 2018, both the plaintiffs and defendants acknowledged the role that fossil fuels play in climate change.46 Both sides also acknowledged the scientific consensus that the global warming seen since the mid-twentieth century is extremely likely due to human activities.47 But while the defendants acknowledged the existence of humancaused climate change and the role that fossil fuels have played in creating the problem, the defendants also stressed the global nature of climate change, highlighting the effects of carbon dioxide emissions in countries like China and India.48 The defendants also argued that uncertainty about the connection between human activity and climate change dominated scientific thinking in the field until at least the 1960s.49

 Science, however, could only carry litigants so far, as defendants sought to have the claims dismissed on legal grounds.
-The day before the tutorial, defendants filed a motion to dismiss for failure to state a claim, arguing that the plaintiffs' claims were preempted by the Clean Air Act.
-The court granted the motion, but took the clear position that climate change is real and largely a result of the burning of fossil fuels.
-In stark contrast to earlier climate litigation opinions, Judge Alsup spent more than four pages outlining the history of climate science, noting that "climate scientists are in vast consensus that the combustion of fossil fuels has, in and of itself, materially increased carbon dioxide levels, which in turn has materially increased the median temperature of the planet."
-The court also noted that the vast majority of climate scientists draw a connection between fossil fuel use, global warming, and sea level rise.
+The day before the tutorial, defendants filed a motion to dismiss for failure to state a claim, arguing that the plaintiffs' claims were preempted by the Clean Air Act.50 The court granted the motion, but took the clear position that climate change is real and largely a result of the burning of fossil fuels.
+In stark contrast to earlier climate litigation opinions, Judge Alsup spent more than four pages outlining the history of climate science, noting that "climate scientists are in vast consensus that the combustion of fossil fuels has, in and of itself, materially increased carbon dioxide levels, which in turn has materially increased the median temperature of the planet."51 The court also noted that the vast majority of climate scientists draw a connection between fossil fuel use, global warming, and sea level rise.52